Saturday, November 17, 2012

 There are two standard rules of what NOT to do:

-I think the word 'boil' pops up a lot because of one bone process called the European skull boil method.
+I think the word 'boil' pops up a lot because of one bone defleshing process called the European skull boil method.
 Which is very poorly named.
 You want your water to simmer, not boil.
+Although I never use this method myself and avoid any kind of heated method.

-Boiling can also weaken and break bone that has already started to decay.
+Boiling can also weaken and break bone that has already started to decay from being highly weathered or buried.
 Turning smaller bones to mush, causing fragile bones like those in the nasal cavity to fall out and often cracking enamel off of teeth.
-So instead, slow simmer if you must.
-If you see bubbles, your water is too hot.
-Though, I personally only use this method as a last resort to remove tough ligaments and hard dried on flesh.
-I rarely do it on the stove top because I like to carefully regulate the temperature.
-Though sometime for things such as large skulls I have to.
+So instead, slow simmer if you absolutely must.
+If you see bubbles, your water is too hot!
+Though, I personally no longer use any kind of heated processing method ever.
+I opt for maceration and patience leaving me with a higher quality bone.

-To sanitize and whiten bone use regular household hydrogen peroxide (H2O2) that you can easily and inexpensively get ahold of at the grocery store, dollar store or drugstore.
-Do a 50/50 bath with water just above the bones in a loose lidded plastic container to reduce evaporation.
+Instead, to whiten bone use regular 3% household hydrogen peroxide (H2O2) that you can easily and inexpensively get ahold of at the grocery store, dollar store or drugstore.
+Pure is fine but if you are really concerned about something small/fragile you can do a 50/50 bath with water.
+Pour your H2O2 just above the bones in a loose lidded plastic container to reduce evaporation.
+For H2O2 use it is best to stick to plastic containers as it can have a negative chemical reaction to some metals!
+You want to avoid using glass jars with lids for any bone processing step as pressure will build up inside (maceration or H2O2).
 Oxygen activates the peroxide so you want to let air get to it.
 But it will evaporate so keep an eye on it and top it off as needed.
-Also, if you have a tight lid on it pressure may build up and the top literally blows off.
+Also, if you have a tight lid on it pressure may build up and the top literally blows off and you'll hear a "pop", ha!

 How long?
-Just keep the bones in this bath until they are the color you want them.
-This is a personal preference.
-Note that the bone will dry lighter than it looks wet.
+Be patient.
+Just keep the bones in this bath until they are a shade darker than you want them.
+They will dry lighter.
 This process can take days or weeks.
-Although if you leave it too long it will eventually make the bone brittle.
-But this usually would take months for medium sized bones like say of a raccoon.
 This is a very safe process for most bones if you properly follow my steps.
-When done whitening, rinse the bones in water then lay out to dry in the sun on towels or dry inside with a fan on.
-I put towels or paper towels under the bones to help pull moisture out.
-Be sure the bones are dry before you put them in a sealed container for storage or they may mold.
+When done whitening lay the bones out to dry where pets, wildlife or children can't get to them.
+I have a ceiling fan on my front porch and that's my drying station as the sun gets to them as well.
+IMPORTANT: Be sure the bones are completely dry before you put them in a sealed container for storage or they may mold on the outside or even turn black inside.
+If you see mold immediately put them in H2O2.

 Important factors: If your H2O2 bath gets really cloudy you likely need to dump it out and start a new bath.
 Otherwise it will start to macerate instead.
-Do not use a metal container with H2O2.
-Use plastic or glass.
+Please DO NOT ever pour H2O2 out outside on the ground as it horribly will kill the creatures living in your soil!
+Do not use metal containers or tools with H2O2.
 Store in a cool dark place.
 Direct sunlight will eventually deactivate H2O2 that's why it comes in dark containers.
 Do not do this step outside with no lid.
 You will just end up with deactivated H2O2, algae and insect larvae all over you bones and you'll have to start over... or the bones may be ruined.
+Plus you'd be killing animals that may get into it and it is not safe for pets or wildlife to drink!

 DO NOT use hair developer type peroxide on bones, ever.
 There are additional ingredients in it besides H2O2 and it is MUCH stronger than regular H2O2.
-Which I think is only 3%.
+Which is only 3%.
 I have experimented with this myself and the developer turned huge deer vertebrae to literally mush in my hands.
 Likewise, do not use the powdered hair bleach packets.
 The same results will happen.
 So you've been warned!
+I see a lot of people using/suggesting hair products like this.
+If your argument is that you're saving money, you can just get pure food grade 12% hydrogen peroxide and water it down like this here.
+I have used this one myself.

 Too late to clean and whiten these bones.
 After bones have been left in the elements for some time they begin to break down.
-These bones are now "living" again covered with algae/fungi that is eating it.
+These bones are now "living" again covered with algae/fungi that is eating it and will be part of the soil soon.
 This is one reason I choose not to do the bury method.
 If you wait too long bones have already begun to decay.
 I like processing methods where I can see what is happening to the remains at all times.

 To deflesh bones you have a number of options but I use two processes the most: